The Fowey estuary in soft afternoon light — terraced houses climbing the hillside, boats moored on the river, woods on the opposite bank.

 Polruan (across the river)

 The smaller village directly across the harbour from Fowey, reached by the year-round passenger ferry.
 Polruan is quieter and steeper than Fowey, with a single waterfront pub (the Russell Inn), one shop, and superb views back over the harbour.
 Self-catering here is cheaper than Fowey-side equivalents and feels more like local life.
-Drive access is from a different road (via Polperro side), which means you typically use the ferry to get into Fowey.
+Drive access is from a different road (via Polperro side), which means you typically use the ferry to get into Fowey for dinner.

 Best for